When it snows, at least you can rejuice in the fact that you can get in your snow shoveling workout.

 Fact is I LIKE SHOVELING SNOW!
 Snow shoveling is a necessary evil, so we might as well make the best of it.
 Rather than a chore, I see it as good exercise in the outdoors with lots of fresh air.
 The key is not to overdo it. "

 Snow shoveling is a challenge, even for those who are reasonably fit.
-That said, snow shoveling properly is a great cardio work-out and muscle conditioning exercise, though it's important to remember a few key things:
+That said, snow shoveling properly is a great cardio workout and muscle conditioning exercise, though it's important to remember a few key points:

-When you look at how you can turn snow-shoveling into a good exercise routine, it’s really not so bad after all - now is it?
+When you look at how you can use a snow-shoveling workout as part of your good exercise routine, it’s really not so bad after all - now is it?